javierip/parallel-processing-teaching-toolkit/03-multi-core-processors/01-openMP/01-hello-openMP/README.md

 > sh run.sh
 ```

-It will compile the code using the qt compiler.
+It will compile the code using CMake.
 Alternatively, you could use the gcc compiler running:

 ```bash
 > sh gcc-classic-compile.sh